John Rippiner Heath: Life

 Heath was born in Birmingham the son of Professor Robert Heath, principal of Birmingham University's Mason College.
 He was educated at Clifton College before studying medicine at Trinity College, Cambridge.
 As a musician he was largely self taught, though he led many string quartets for the University Musical Club.
 In 1913 he became a medical practitioner in Barmouth, Wales.
-During the Great War he served as a doctor in the Royal Army Medical Corps, stationed in the Balkans.
+During World War I he served as a doctor in the Royal Army Medical Corps, stationed in the Balkans.

 Returning to his Barmouth practice after the war, Heath became associated with musicians including Alfred Perceval Graves, Joseph Holbrooke and Granville Bantock.
 In April 1919, A P Graves' son, the poet Robert Graves, asked Heath to set his poems for children (The Penny Fiddle) to music, but the music never materialised.
 In 1922 he established and became the conductor of the Barmouth Choral Union, a choir which entered choral competitions around the country.
 He wrote for the Meirion Welsh Ballet Company and helped organize the Harlech Festival, whose driving force was Walford Davies.

 Heath continued to practice as a doctor until a few days before his death in 1950 and was highly valued for his humanity and compassion, which earned him the epitaph "The Beloved Physician".

 He was survived by his wife, son and daughter.
 His son Kenneth Heath (1919-1977) became principal cellist with the London Symphony Orchestra, and first performed his father's Cello Concerto in 1938 when he was 19 years old.
 Kenneth was also a founder member of the Academy of St Martin in the Fields.
 His son Nicholas Heath is an opera director.